TheLazyFerret/dots-and-templates/cpp/style_guide.md

 Avoid using multi-line comments, as they make the code ugly by basically having two different ways of declaring comments.

-## LIBRARY NOTES
+## LIBRARY CREATION
 Small libraries can have both declaration and implementation in a single `.hpp`, so can be compiled at the same time.

 Otherwise, declaration and implementation must be in separated files.

-## NAMESPACE NOTES
+## NAMESPACE
+Always keep your code inside a namespace, keeping clear the global namespace.

-Use, when possible, a similar namespace structure to this:
+You can use a similar namespace to this one:
 - `general_namespace`
   - `constants_namespace`
   - `Class`